sugky7302/skill-manager/README.md

-# skill-manager
+# Skill Manager
-Create a skill system.
-It has the advantages of high scalability, easy modification and modularization.
+Create a skill system which has the advantages of high scalability, easy modification and modularization.